steven112163/dhcp-routing/README.md

 	dhcp links to s2.</br>
 	h1 will get dynamic IP from dhcp.</br>
 	h2 has static IP.</br>
-2. dhcp-routing.json
+2. dhcp-routing.json</br>
-	It tells the processor where dhcp is.
+	It tells the processor where dhcp is.</br>

-3. dhpd.conf
+3. dhpd.conf</br>
-	It contains the configuration of dhcp server.
+	It contains the configuration of dhcp server.</br>